Houston Brewing Company: History

-The Houston Brewing Company was established in 1997 in South Street, Houston in a premises attached to the Fox & Hounds pub.
-In September 2014, the pub business went into administration, however the brewery was owned separately and continued to trade until 2016.
+The Houston Brewing Company was established in 1997 by Carl Wengel in South Street, Houston in a premises attached to the Fox & Hounds pub and restaurant.
+In 2011 Houston Peter’s Well won Champion Beer of Britain and in 2012 the business was sold with the new owners closing the brewery in 2016.
 At its height, the brewery was distributing throughout the United Kingdom, including to Aldi supermarkets and the Wetherspoons pub chain.

 Awards

 Various beers from the Houston Brewing Company won a number of awards and accolades from the Campaign for Real Ale and the Society of Independent Brewers (SIBA) in both UK national and Scottish regional contests.
 Most notable amongst these achievements are: